-The Board of Directors of CIR consists of members with different professional profiles (academic, entrepreneurial and managerial).
+The Board of Directors of COFIDE consists of members with different professional profiles (academic, entrepreneurial and managerial).

 The Board of Directors is characterized by its intense activity.
 The ordinary Board meetings held during the year are more than the four meetings held to examine the quarterly results.

-With the exception of one director, all the members of the Board of Directors in office as of December 31 2016 were over fifty years old.
-As for the presence of women (known as the "pink" or "female quota"), CIR acted before the entry into force of Law no. 120, appointing three women directors out of a total of 12 Board members back in 2011.
+With the exception of two directors, all the members of the Board of Directors in office were over fifty years old.
+As for the presence of women (known as the "pink" or "female quota"), has three female directors out of a total of 9 Board members.